 Position: Capacity Building Lead

-Location: Work from home and hybrid schedule (Must live in the Greater Seattle Area by hire date–out of state remote work is not an option)
+Location: Work from home and occasional in person meetings (Must live in the Greater Seattle Area by hire date–out of state remote work is not an option)

 Position type: full-time exempt

 Benefits: 23 days paid time off, 11 paid holidays, flexible, family-friendly schedule, medical (zero-deductible HMO and PPO options), retirement, dental, short- and long-term disability, life, and AD&D insurance, with RVC covering over 90% of the costs of the insurance package.
 Transit Orca card available as well.